kubernetes/website/content/en/blog/_posts/2024-04-28-contribute-as-sig-docs-reviewer.md

 ## Why Become a SIG Docs Reviewer?

-The Kubernetes project depends substantially on the SIG Docs team to ensure that documentation is accurate, up to date, and easily accessible.
+The Kubernetes project depends substantially on SIG Docs to ensure that documentation is accurate, up to date, and easily accessible.
 By becoming a reviewer, you can help users and contributors navigate and understand Kubernetes more effectively.
 In addition, reviewing documentation provides unique opportunities for: